ZipArchive/ZipArchive/README.md

 ### Manual

 1. Add the `SSZipArchive` and `minizip` folders to your project.
-2. Add the `libz` library to your target
+2. Add the `libz` and `libiconv` libraries to your target.
+3. Add the `Security` framework to your target.

 SSZipArchive requires ARC.